MaterializeInc/materialize/doc/developer/design/20220718_envelopes.md

 were happily able to confirm recently that they are able to use `DEBEZIUM UPSERT` for all of their topics, making the issue moot.

+It is _currently_ a non-goal to support Microsoft SQL Server in the classic `DEBEZIUM` envelope, due to [this issue](https://issues.redhat.com/browse/DBZ-3375) preventing us from precisely duplicating records.
+If we come up with a way to deduplicate records that we're confident in, we will re-evaluate this.
+Note that Debezium data from Microsoft SQL Server should work fine with `DEBEZIUM UPSERT`

 Solving the issue of [bounded input reliance](https://github.com/MaterializeInc/materialize/issues/13534) is outside the scope of this project; until that issue is solved, we must assume that data is not being compacted away while we're busy reading it, which is